Ribosome25/NVM/README.md

 # Non-volatile Memory
-## Literature review on memristive material and device design.
+## Literature review on memristive material and device design (on 2018).